xyang2uchicago/BioTIP_application/README.md

 Then use the two functions to evaluate two types of empirical significance, respectively.
 The first function simulation_Ic calculates random Ic-scores by shuffling features (transcripts).
-Showing in the plot is Ic-score of the identification (red) against its corresponding size-controlled random scores (grey).
+Showing in the plot is Ic scores of the identification (red) against its corresponding size-controlled random scores (grey).